A Complete Guide to Email Marketing for Retailers

 Just like confirmation emails, a “thank-you” email counts as an assurance.
 It’s not only for the sake of formality.
 It’s also about making your customers believe that you recognize and value them.

 SleepCountry simply offers a discount as a thank-you.
 After the product is shipped, another thank-you note with some details about other products will bring good results as well.
 This increases the chance of selling more.

 Discounts are useful for a high customer retention rate.
-They are helpful for binding your buyers with exceptional deals and making them feel valuable and lucky.
+They help bind your buyers with exceptional deals and make them feel valuable and lucky.

 However, you can’t go on offering everyone a discount on your products or services.
 It won’t be reasonable even if you have deep pockets.
 You should provide exclusive deals only to your loyal and regular buyers.
 And this way, you can have them come back more often.